pinkywafer/Anniversaries/README.md

 # Anniversaries
 The 'anniversaries' component is a Home Assistant custom sensor which counts down to a recurring date such as birthdays, but can be used for any anniversary which occurs annually on the same date.

+State Returned:
-The state is the number of days remaining to the next occurance.
+* The number of days remaining to the next occurance.

+Attributes:
-The years attribute shows how many years have passed since the first occurance (ie, age)
+* years: number of years have passed since the first occurance (ie, age)
+* date:  The date as configured

 ## Table of Contents
 * [Installation](#installation)